spenprase/spenprase.github.io/_pages/research.md

       <div class="img-col"><img src="/assets/images/DSC_7521.jpeg" alt="Laurentide Meltwater Routing and Slackwater Deposition"></div>
       <div class="text-col">
         <h3>Laurentide Meltwater Routing and Slackwater Deposition</h3>
-        <p>In this project, I worked with University of Minnesota undergraduate Abigail Wilwerding to understand the source of glacially-derived slackwater sediments collected near the mouth of our field area in southeastern Minnesota.</p>
+        <p>Slackwater sediments are deposited with river mouths are inundated by floodwaters.
+In this project, we analyzed a slackwater sediment core taken from a tributary river system in southeastern Minnesota and related sediment geochemistry to sediment provenance and shifts in southern Laurentide Ice Sheet meltwater routing in the Holocene.
+University of Minnesota undergraduate Abigail Wilwerding (see Teaching & Mentoring page) was instrumental in this work and the manuscript is currently in review.</p>
       </div>
     </div>
   </div>